IBM/Ansible-OpenShift-Provisioning/README.md

 * Access to a logical partition (LPAR) on an IBM Z or LinuxONE mainframe, with at least:
     * 6 Integrated Facilities for Linux (IFLs) with SMT2 enabled
     * 85 GB of RAM
-    * 1 TB of disk space
+    * 1 TB of disk space mounted to /var/lib/libvirt/images
-* On that LPAR, Red Hat Enterprise Linux (RHEL) with networking configured and a root password set
+    * Red Hat Enterprise Linux (RHEL) 8.4 with networking configured and a root password set
-* On that LPAR, access to 8 (for a minimum installation) pre-allocated IPv4 addresses with Fully Qualified Domain Names (FQDN)
+    * Access to 8 (for a minimum installation) pre-allocated IPv4 addresses
+* Note on DNS: The [main playbook](main.yaml) will create a DNS server on the bastion by default.
+If you plan to use a pre-existing DNS server instead, please make sure to mark the variable env.networking.dns.setup_on_bastion to 'false' in [env.yaml](env.yaml) to skip that step.
+Either way, the playbook will double-check the DNS configuration before continuing.

 ## Installation Instructions: